ApryseSDK/pdftron-react-native/README.md

 Name | Type | Description
 --- | --- | ---
-bookmarkJson | string | the list of current bookmarks in JSON format
+bookmarkJson | string | the list of current bookmarks in JSON format error | string | the error when bookmark exportation failed

 ##### hideThumbnailFilterModes
 array of `Config.ThumbnailFilterMode` tags, optional